Mes0903/Mes_Imgui_template/README.md

 This is a template of Imgui + Implot Project.

-On Windwos10, it builed by Vscode, CMake.
+On Windows10, it builed by Vscode, CMake.
 On Linux it just builed by CMake.

 If you wanna use this template, you should copy the `lib` file and dll file by yourself.

+# Dependencies

++ OpenGL
+    On Windows, you can download it in Visual Studio.

 # Linux